melanietai/hb-capstone-project-moviedate/README.md

   3. Create virtual environment with `virtualenv env`
   4. Activate the virtual environment with `source env/bin/activate`
   5. `pip3 install -r requirements.txt`
-  6. Sign up for an account with [I'm an inline-style link with title](https://developers.themoviedb.org/3/getting-started/introduction "The Movie Data Base") and [I'm an inline-style link with title](https://www.twilio.com/sendgrid/email-api "Twilio SendGrid")
+  6. Sign up for an account with [The Movie Data Base](https://developers.themoviedb.org/3/getting-started/introduction) and [Twilio SendGrid](https://www.twilio.com/sendgrid/email-api)
   7. Fill out the application to obtain your secret API keys.
 You will need an API_KEY from TMDB and a SENDGRID_API_KEY from Twilio SendGrid API.
   8. Create a new file in the project directory called secrets.sh and paste both keys.
 You should add one key per line and it should follow the names listed in the above step.
 Each line should read: `export KEY_NAME="yoursecretkeygoeshere"`
-  9. Back in your terminal, run source secrets.sh
+  9. Back in your terminal, run `source secrets.sh`
-  10. Next, run python3 database.py
+  10. Next, run `python3 database.py`
-  11. Launch the backend server with `python3 server.py`
+  11. Run the backend server with `python3 server.py`
   12. Open a new terminal, cd into the frontend directory `cd project/frontend`
   13. Install the required dependencies with `npm install`
   14. Launch the frontend server with `npm start`
-  15. The application will automatically be launched in your broswer
+  15. The application will automatically be launched in your broswer [localhost:3000](http://localhost:3000)

 ## Coming Soon...